kpn-dsh/tenant-example/README.md

 For your convenience, the serializer classes define some utility methods that facilitate wrapping of plain keys and payloads in the envelopes:
-- `KeyEnvelopeSerializer.setIdentifier()` is used to set the static identifier (tenant id and publisher id) for every message produced by this container.
+- `KeyEnvelopeSerializer.setIdentifier()` is used to set the static identifier (tenant id and free-form publisher id) for every message produced by this container.
 - `KeyEnvelopeSerializer.wrap()` wraps a plain string key in an envelope, with optional `qos` and `retain` settings (defaults are QoS 0 and non-retained).
 - `DataEnvelopeSerializer.wrap()` wraps a plain byte array payload in a data